spry-group/trashradar-api/README.md

 The data volume for postgres is persistent.
 You will need to remove the volume use `docker volume rm` if you want to initiate a completely new database.

+# Seed Data

+Run `python manage.py loaddata trashradar/fixtures/test_data.json`.

+## Users

+The password for all seed users is `trashradar`.

+* superuser@domain.com

+  super users have full access to all features of django.

+* staff@domain.com

+  TODO: document what staff access means.

+* userA@domain.com

+  a verified user.

+* userB@domain.com

+  a verified user.